Germany Digital Nomad Visa Guide (2024)

 Well, that depends.

 As mentioned, Germany doesn’t have an actual digital nomad visa.
-However, there are two different types of German visas that digital nomads can apply for:
+However, there are 2 different types of German visas that digital nomads can apply for:

 • The freelance visa (Freiberufler), and